Epilepsy

 A ketogenic diet is a diet high in fats, and low in carbohydrates and protein.
 In children, it's thought it may make seizures less likely by changing the levels of chemicals in the brain.

-The ketogenic diet was one of the main treatments for epilepsy before AEDs were available, but isn't widely used in adults because a high-fat diet is linked to serious health conditions, such as diabetes and cardiovascular disease.
+The ketogenic diet was one of the main treatments for epilepsy before AEDs were available, but is now widely used in adults because a high-fat diet is linked to serious health conditions, such as diabetes and cardiovascular disease.

-A ketogenic diet is sometimes recommended for children with seizures that are not controlled by ASMs.
+A ketogenic diet is sometimes recommended for children with seizures that are not controlled by AEDs.
 This is because it's been shown to reduce the number of seizures in some children.

 It should only be used under the supervision of an epilepsy specialist with the help of a dietitian.